HIV numbers hit new high as AIDS drugs save lives

 "We've never had a year when there has been so much science, so much leadership and such results in one year," Sidibe said in a telephone interview from UNAIDS in Geneva.

 "Even in this time of public finance crises and uncertainty about funding, we're seeing results.
-We are seeing more countries than ever before (achieving) significant reductions in new infections and stabilizing their epidemics."
+We are seeing more countries than ever before (achieving) significant reductions in new infections and stabilising their epidemics."

 Since the beginning of the AIDS pandemic in the 1980s, more than 60 million people have been infected with the human immunodeficiency virus (HIV) that causes AIDS.
 HIV can be controlled for many years with cocktails of drugs, but there is as yet no cure.